feldera/feldera/docs/connectors/sources/http-get.md

 ## Example usage

-We will create an HTTP GET connector named `product-tools`.
+We will create a pipeline with an HTTP GET connector.

 The file is hosted at `https://example.com/tools-data.json`, and is in [newline-delimited JSON (NDJSON) format](/docs/api/json#encoding-multiple-changes)